dlannan/ljos/README.md

 ![ljos boot](/screenshots/2020-10-15_14-44.png "ljos boot in qemu")

+## Build Problems
+Here is a list of common problems I have come across when building (on linux and windows).
+1. When building luajit, make sure the init executable has execution permissions on it in linux.
+Filepath: ```/barebones/build/initfs/init```
+Fix execution permissions: ```chmod +x /barebones/build/initfs/init```
+2. Check the execution permissions for the build and run shell scripts.
+Files: ```/barebones/build/bb_build.sh /barebones/build/bb_console.sh /barebones/build/bb_iso.sh /barebones/build/bb_run.sh ```
+Fix execution permissions: ```chmod +x /barebones/build/*.sh```
+3. Do not use a normal Luajit build - this will not work.
+It must be statically _built_.
+This is why luajit is included.
+4. Be careful with grub.cfg.
+Some settings can stop the linux boot from working.
+For example setting gfxpayload=1280x1024 will result in a black screen.
+5. bb_run.shy should not be used.
+This is for dev purposes.
+If you have problems.
+Raise an issue.

 ## Pre-requisities
 If you want to build your own linux kernel there are some dependencies you need to have setup.